cmnemoi/eMush/README.md

 The code source of this project is licensed under [AGPL-3.0-or-later](LICENSE) License.

-All the assets in `App/src/assets` are licensed under [CC-BY-NC-SA-4.0](App/src/assets/LICENSE) License.
+All Motion Twin assets in `App/src/assets` are licensed under [CC-BY-NC-SA-4.0](App/src/assets/LICENSE) License.